-1.5.4.1 Transceiver Reference Clock Interface (Ask a Question)
+1.5.4.1 Transceiver Reference Clock Interface

 The reference clock interface block to the transceiver provides multiple options for supplying the reference clock input to the transceiver transmit and receive PLLs (Figure 1-43).
 Various sources can provide the reference clock interface via REFCLK0 and REFCLK1 ports.